NRL22 101: How to Get Started in NRL22

 • Ballistic Solver or a D.O.P.E. chart: At the match, each target distance is going to be provided to you.
 You are going to need a way to solve for the bullet drop at each distance.
 The most common type of solver is a ballistics app on your phone.
 There are several common apps being used.
 Just ask a fellow shooter what they recommend.

-Feel free to check the NRL22 website for current rules and gear restrictions at the time of you reading this.
+Feel free to check the NRL22 website for current rules and gear restrictions.

 Ammo for getting started in NRL22